Frontier myth: Davy Crockett

 Davy Crockett is shrouded in myth and mystery.
-The Crockett myth of the frontiersman who explores the wild untamed West is largely that Myth.
-The Characters that arise in James Fenimore Cooper's, Leatherstocking series has elements of Crockett (along with Boone as mentioned previously).
+The myth of the frontiersman who explores the wild untamed West is largely Crockett's myth.
+The Characters that arise in James Fenimore Cooper's Leatherstocking series has elements of Crockett (along with Boone as mentioned previously).
 This series was so successful and people in Tennessee knew about Crockett, they tended to draw correlations between the two.
 Hence inflating Crockett into a mythic character.

 Crockett was a frontiersman from Tennessee, but he was also a politician serving the people of Tennessee.
 One of the main factors that lead Crockett to such fame was his "rise to prominence in politics and the consequent manipulation by the press of his public person."
 The newspapers had manipulated the image of Crockett into one that fit the narrative they were trying to tell.
 Whether that be the romantic concept of the West.
 If Crockett's image had not been used by political parties, his image may not have been as inflated.

 The biggest myth maker of Crockett was the Alamo.
 His death cemented his place in history.
 It embodied the "growing, expanding, liberating destiny of America."
 His death was portrayed as the bravest act a man could accomplish.
-The idea that Crockett did not give into Santa Anna and stood and fought to the last man was an idea that lasted well into the 20th century.
+The idea that Crockett did not give in to Santa Anna and stood and fought to the last man was an idea that lasted well into the 20th century.
 This idea was shown not to be accurate when With Santa Anna in Texas: A Personal Narrative of the Revolution was published in 1975.
-This narrative was written by José Enrique De La Peña, an officer in Santa Anna's army.
+This narrative was written by José Enrique de la Peña, an officer in Antonio López de Santa Anna's army.
 These journal entries detailed the time that they fought in Texas.
-De La Peña details the battle of the Alamo, and in those details it was found that Crockett did not go down swinging as had been believed for many years previous.
-De La Peña states that Crockett and several other men had been captured and on Santa Anna's order were bayonetted to death.
-This was a narrative that had never been heard and it helped historians to further understand the myth of Davy Crockett.
+De la Peña details the battle of the Alamo, and in those details it was found that Crockett did not go down swinging as had been believed for many years previous.
+De la Peña states that Crockett and several other men had been captured and on Santa Anna's order were bayoneted to death.